-The Health Service is well supported by our community, and we offer our sincere thanks to the members of the Terang Hospital Ladies Auxiliary, service clubs of Terang and Mortlake, the Terang Aged Care Trust, the Terang Community Op Shop, members of the Murray to Moyne Cycle Relay teams and individual community members who have assisted throughout the year by way of financial and in-kind support through volunteering.
+The Health Service is well supported by our community, and we offer our sincere thanks to the members of the Terang Hospital Ladies Auxiliary, service clubs of Terang and Mortlake, the Terang Aged Care Trust, the Terang Community Op Shop, and individual community members who have assisted throughout the year by way of financial and in-kind support through volunteering.

 Terang & Mortlake Health Service continues to be supported by the Terang Hospital Ladies Auxiliary group.
-Although the ongoing COVID-19 Coronavirus pandemic has adversely restricted the ability of most groups to run fundraising events, the Ladies Auxilary was able to run a Jazz Concert afternoon which was well supported by our local community.
+Although the ongoing COVID-19 Coronavirus pandemic has adversely restricted activities in recent times, the Auxiliary were still able to run a successful twilight golf, bowls and croquet night in February.
+Thanks must also go to Abbey Lane Linen and Gifts who in conjunction with the Auxiliary hosted a most successful fashion parade for the health service.
 We are extremely grateful for the ongoing support of these ladies whose contributions have assisted the health service purchase several pieces of equipment during the last year.

-We extend our sincere appreciation to the 76 community volunteers who assist with the delivery of services to clients at Mount View Aged Care facility, the Terang and Mortlake Community Health Centres, Terang Day Centre and people living in the community.
+We extend our sincere appreciation to the 71 community volunteers who assist with the delivery of services to clients at Mount View Aged Care facility, the Terang and Mortlake Community Health Centres, Terang Day Centre and people living in the community.
 Our Meals on Wheels service, which provides meals to Terang residents on behalf of the Corangamite Shire 7 days per week continues to be a valued service for many in our community.